johnny7861532/Keras-Video-Games-Sales-number-predict/README.md

-# Keras-Video-Games-Sales-number-predict
+# Is that possible for us to predict the possible sales number of Video games?

+## Yes we can! ##

-using the video games data from kaggle to  see if DL can preidct the  sales number
+By using the video games data from kaggle to  see if DL can preidct the  sales number

 Data from: